13th Waffen Mountain Division of the SS Handschar (1st Croatian): NDH and Ante Pavelić

 After the invasion of the Kingdom of Yugoslavia by the Axis powers on 6 April 1941, the extreme Croat nationalist and fascist Ante Pavelić, who had been in exile in Benito Mussolini's Italy, was appointed Poglavnik (leader) of an Ustaše-led Croatian state – the Independent State of Croatia (often called the NDH, from the Nezavisna Država Hrvatska).
 The NDH combined almost all of modern-day Croatia, all of modern-day Bosnia and Herzegovina and parts of modern-day Serbia into an "Italian-German quasi-protectorate".
 NDH authorities, led by the Ustaše Militia, subsequently implemented genocidal policies against the Serb, Jewish and Roma population living within the borders of the new state.

-In an effort to secure the loyalty of the Bosnian Muslims, Pavelić ordered that a property in Zagreb be converted into a mosque that he named the "Poglavnik's Mosque".
+To secure the loyalty of the Bosnian Muslims, Pavelić ordered that property in Zagreb be converted into a mosque that he named the "Poglavnik's Mosque".
 Despite Pavelić's assurances of equality with the Croats, many Muslims quickly became dissatisfied with Croatian rule.
 A Muslim leader reported that not one Muslim occupied an influential post in the administration.
-Although this was an overstatement, Muslims were underrepresented in government positions, comprising only two of 20 ministerial positions, none of the six state secretaries was a Muslim, and there were only 13 Muslim "people representatives" in a total of 206.
-Fierce fighting broke out between the Ustaše, Serb-chauvinist Chetniks and pan-Yugoslav Partisans in NDH territory.
-Some Ustaše Militia units became convinced that the Muslims were communist sympathisers, and burned their villages and murdered many civilians.
+Although this was an overstatement, Muslims were underrepresented in government positions, with only two of 20 ministerial positions.
+None of the six state secretaries were Muslim, and there were only 13 Muslim "people representatives" in a total of 206.
+Fierce fighting broke out between the Ustaše, the Serb-chauvinist Chetniks and pan-Yugoslav Partisans in NDH territory.
+Some Ustaše militia units became convinced that the Muslims were communist sympathisers, and burned their villages and murdered many civilians.
 The Chetniks accused the Muslims of taking part in the Ustaše violence against Serbs and perpetrated similar atrocities against the Muslim population.
 The Muslims received little protection from the Croatian Home Guard, the regular army of the NDH, whom the Germans described as "of minimal combat value".
 Local militias were raised, but these were also of limited value and only one, the Tuzla-based Home Guard Hadžiefendić Legion, led by Muhamed Hadžiefendić, was of any significance.